bparanj/crystal/programming/javascript/supabase/troubleshooting.md

 Resolution:

 The error message `Uncaught (in promise) TypeError: Cannot read properties of undefined (reading 'auth')` suggests that `this.$supabase` is `undefined` in your Vue component.
-This typically happens when the Supabase client is not properly initialized or integrated into your Nuxt application.
+This  happens when the Supabase client is not properly initialized or integrated into your Nuxt application.
 Here’s how to troubleshoot and fix this issue:

 ### 1. **Ensure Supabase Client Initialization**